a20 Joe Salmons : Language Sciences, University of Wisconsin

 Books

 In preparation Joshua Bousquette, Joshua R. Brown, Michael T. Putnam & Joseph Salmons.
 The Linguistic Diversity of German: Sociolinguistic and structural variation in Europe and the diaspora.
 Oxford: Oxford University Press.
+(Initial draft done.)

 In preparation Member of the editorial team, Companion to Diachrony.
 5 volumes.
 Oxford: Wiley-Blackwell.